aaronkollasch/git-imerge/README.md

 An incremental merge can be interrupted and resumed arbitrarily, or even pushed to a server to allow somebody else to work on it.

 `git-imerge` comes with a Bash completion script, `completions/git-imerge`, which is installed automatically when installing `git-imerge`.
+It also comes with a Zsh completion script, `completions/_git-imerge`, which can be installed manually by copying it to a folder in your `$fpath`.

 ## Requirements